SaaS VS. PaaS VS. IaaS: The Key Differences Between Them and Who Needs What

 As you can see, each model of service abstracts different things from the users.
 Whether this is good or bad depends entirely on your needs and your perspective.
 Some companies will like to have more done for them, while others want more control over the process.
 Let's take a look at the benefits that each type of offering may provide.

 Because SaaS comes ready to use as soon as you subscribe, it's the easiest to set up and get running with.
+You can access SaaS products with a web browser, or download an app.
 Since everything is managed for you, SaaS is also the easiest of the three cloud models to maintain.
 The downside of this option is that you don't have all the control over the process that you may like.
 Your choice here may depend on whether you can find an existing product that fully satisfies all your needs.

 The platform as a service model is good for many medium/large businesses because it comes almost as ready to go as a SaaS offering would.
 You'll need an IT team to handle the data usage and software, but in exchange for that you'll get more control over what those things can do for you.
 Companies with an existing IT infrastructure may find this option preferable.